kumbulanit/t-sql/tech company/untitled/Module 17 - Implementing Error Handling/Module17_Exercise_Answers.md

             -- Validate new values
             IF @BaseSalary <= 0
             BEGIN
-                RAISERROR('Base salary must be greater than zero.', 16, 1);
+                RAISERROR('Base BaseSalary must be greater than zero.', 16, 1);
             END

             IF NOT EXISTS (SELECT 1 FROM Departments WHERE DepartmentID = @DepartmentID AND IsActive = 1)